slatedocs/slate/source/includes/bodhicloud/bodhijobengine.md

 module.exports = {
         //agent_config property required to post to the Bodhi cloud.
     agent_config: {
-        target_url: 'https://api....',  //where are you posting data to the cloud
+        target_url: 'https://your_target_url.com',  //where are you posting data to the cloud
         namespace: 'your_bodhi_namespace', //your namespace
-        bearerToken: 'laksjdflkjasdflkjasdlfj' //alpha numeric agent bearerToken for authentication },
+        bearerToken: 'your_agent_bearerToken' //alpha numeric agent bearerToken for authentication },
     job_name: 'job-app-your_job_name', //the name of your job, must start with 'job-app-'
-    time_interval: '3 seconds' //how often do you want the job to run?
+    time_interval: '3 seconds', //how often do you want the job to run?
+Understands hours, minutes, seconds, days...
-    //Understands hours, minutes, seconds, days ...
+    conn: require('../bodhi-job-engine/app.js').conn
 };

 ````
 ####Loading a job

 Once your job is ready and available in Artifactory, load the job into
-the job engine using npm install:
+the job engine in the root directory of your project using npm install:

 ````
 npm install job-app-your_job_name